Brick-Seguros/blog-gen/README.md

 Retrieval and Multi-perspective Question Asking.

 The intuition to generate a blog post from a given topic is:
-- We build a outline of the expected result
+- We build an outline of the expected result
 - We generate 5 others related topics
 - We create 3 different experts (LLM Prompts) based on those topics and an external knowledge base.
 (In this case *Blog das Locadoras* and *Google Search*)
 - We conduct an interview process with each one of those experts.